 Arthur Miller ostensibly wrote his classic drama The Crucible about the Salem witch trials of 1692, but he aimed it at Sen. Joseph McCarthy’s hunt for Communists.

 The play deals with a teenager who falls in love with a man who rejects her.
 In revenge, she instigates a frenzy of bloodlust in Salem, Mass.
 Miller likened the Salem witch trials to McCarthy’s accusations that Communists infiltrated the government.
-He falsely claimed more than 200 government employees belonged to the Communist Party.
+McCarthy falsely claimed more than 200 government employees belonged to the Communist Party.

 The Crucible premiered on Broadway on Jan.
 22, 1953 with E.G. Marshall, Madeleine Sherwood and Beatrice Straight.
 Critics gave hostile reviews and Miller didn’t like the production.
 The next year The Crucible won critical acclaim in a new production.

 Today it is considered a classic and one of Arthur Miller’s most popular plays.

 Miller had traveled to Salem from his home in Roxbury, Conn., to research the witch trials, though he admitted the play wasn’t historically accurate.

-Margo Burns, in Arthur Miller’s The Crucible: Fact & Fiction (or Picky, Picky, Picky…), catalogs all the historical inaccuracies in the play.
+Margo Burns, in her blog post Arthur Miller’s The Crucible: Fact & Fiction (or Picky, Picky, Picky…), catalogs all the historical inaccuracies in the play.

 The playwright wrote in the New Yorker magazine that the character of Abigail Williams inspired The Crucible.
 Abigail, a former servant to Elizabeth and John Procter, accused them of witchcraft.
 Miller wrote that her apparent desire to convict Elizabeth and save John made the play conceivable for him.
 He speculated that John had bedded Abigail.

 Something in particular jumped out at him during his research: